 Persons who have been baptized in a different denomination within the Christian faith would not be rebaptized when joining the United Methodist Church.
 We are all part of the body of Christ.

-Persons desiring baptism for themselves or their child should contact Pastor Bill Shannon and set a time to discuss this very import decision.
+Persons desiring baptism for themselves or their child should contact Pastor Chris Neikirk and set a time to discuss this very import decision.